richardanaya/executor/README.md

 }
 ```

-## Want to replace the global default Executor?
+## Want to replace the global executor?

 Write your own with this trait